 It was still so fascinating to see the life of Versace and to get to know him a little bit better.

 Hands down to the casting.

 Penelope Cruz playing Donatella Versace was everything to me.
 Such an emotional performance and omg those dresses, those interior designs, those stories.

-The true VERSACE shows the most in my favourite first episode and I was not surprised to find out it was my boy Ryan Murphy directing that one.
+The true VERSACE shows the most in my favorite first episode and I was not surprised to find out it was my boy Ryan Murphy directing that one.

-I didn’t expect such dark and real topic hanging over the whole show.
+I didn’t expect such a dark and real topic hanging over the whole show.